radar/ryanbigg.com/_posts/2011-11-29-don-t-print-hard-copies.markdown

 I also thought "Sure, these guys probably have the tools to convert this into PDF and ePub and Mobi and monetary notes that I can give to people to buy things".

-Man, I can be naïve sometimes.
+Man, I can be na&#239;ve sometimes.

 When we went to review, they went through the XML document with this tool I can't remember the name of and it seriously messed with my *obsessive* formatting.
 I was non-plussed.
 I asked them to fix it, and they did, which was nice of them.
 Still, this tool basically crapped all over the XML document.